The disadvantages of single page applications

-As SPAs retrieve pages (or data for a page) via AJAX, there could be several requests in-flight.
+As SPAs retrieve whole (data for) pages with AJAX, there could be several requests in-flight.
 The first page request could finish last.
 And, a user may click (and therefore request) the same link twice.
 This is problematic because:

 - it’s inefficient;

 - the user’s data allowance could be eaten up unnecessarily; and